Kinedu/model_token_auth/README.md

 ```bash
 $ gem install model_token_auth
 ```

+## Contributing

+Bug report or pull request are welcome.

+Make a pull request:

+- Fork it
+- Create your feature branch (git checkout -b my-new-feature)
+- Commit your changes (git commit -am 'Add some feature')
+- Push to the branch (git push origin HEAD)
+- Create new Pull Request

+Please write tests if necessary.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).